Die Länderbahn: Rolling stock

 The company decided in the beginning to use RegioSprinter class of railcars from Duewag that had already been ordered by Dürener Kreisbahn.
 This was originally a series of 6 and then a further series of 10 were ordered.
 Between 1998 and 1999, the second series were rebuilt so they could be used on the Zwickau train-tram lines, for example: brakelights, indicators and warning bells were needed.
 They needed switch equipment to activate the traffic lights to ensure a safe uninterrupted passage.
 In January 2004 the rest were converted.
 RegioSprinters were only suitable for short journeys, they had thinly upholstered seats in a 2+3 formation and no toilets, their top speed was 100 km/h, though later all the trains crossing the Czech border were refitted to a higher standard.
 RegioSprinters were used on VB 1, VB 5 and VB 2 lines and until December 2006 on VB 7, the line from Schönberg to Schleiz.
 Two of these trains were lent on a long term basis to the Prignitzer Eisenbahn for use around Oberhausen.

 As the network expanded and trains were needed for longer journeys, 9 trains of the Desiro Classic class were bought in 2000 from Siemens Transportation Systems.
 These are classified by Deutsche Bahn as class 642.
 These were comfortable trains with good upholstery with seat in a 2+2 formation, in the first class compartment the seats were in a 1+2 formation.
 Desiros were fitted with on-board ticket machines and ski racks.
 A second series of 15 were ordered in 2002.
 The first series were fitted with two 275 kW motors and the second series had two 315 kW motors and wheelchair friendly access.
 Desiros are scheduled to run on lines VB 3, VB 3, VB 4, half of operations on VB 2 and on the Trilex lines.

 New Stadler Regio-Shuttle RS1 diesel multiple units began to be delivered from February 2012 to renew the vehicle fleet.
 The locomotives met the requirements of the BOStrab regulations, in order to be able to serve the line to central Zwickau.
 Eight new traction units were put into operation at the timetable change on 9 December 2012.
 Four Regio-Shuttles were also acquired from Ostdeutsche Eisenbahn in 2015, which were used by Trilex on line TL70 at the time.

 Other brands

 Trilex

-Länderbahn has operated the Liberec–Zittau–Varnsdorf–Rybniště/Seifhennersdorf lines in the Germany/Poland/Czech Republic corner since 12 December 2010.
-Siemens Desiro Classic and Regio-Shuttle rolling stock are used and some are staffed with bilingual conductors.
+Länderbahn has operated the Liberec–Zittau–Varnsdorf–Rybniště/Seifhennersdorf lines in the Germany/Poland/Czechia corner since 12 December 2010.
+Siemens Desiro Classic and Regio-Shuttle rolling stock are used, and some are staffed with bilingual conductors.

 Since the timetable change in December 2014, the Länderbahn has also operated the Dresden–Bischofswerda–Bautzen–Görlitz and Dresden–Bischofswerda–Zittau–Liberec lines of the so-called Ostsachsennetzes (East Saxon network) under the brand name of trilex.
 These are operated exclusively with Desiro sets.
 Individual services are operated to Wrocław in cooperation with DB Regio.